 Stations nearest to the event become extremely crowded as the launch time approaches, and so many choose to alight at station slightly further away and walk.
 In any case, you should aim to arrive at least one hour before to get settled and find a suitable spot.
 Market stalls and beer vendors line the streets between the stations and venues so you’ll have plenty to keep you entertained.

 Many of the firework events do have paid seating areas, but these need to be booked well in advance and the websites are usually only in Japanese.
 Most visitors secure a free spot on the streets or on the flat grass area along the riverbanks—and so a cheap ground sheet comes in handy.

 This might seem like overkill, but it can make all the difference.
 This is especially true for the events in the outer wards where the wide open spaces mean that you can choose to see the fireworks from just about any direction.
 If a slow wind is blowing in your direction when you face the launch venue, the considerable smoke released by the explosions will mean that after a few minutes your enjoyment of the fireworks could be reduced to watching a large, dark cloud of smoke turn a shade lighter for a fraction of a second…

 The weather during July and especially August can be highly unpredictable.
-While the official websites do get up dated on the day of the event to confirm that the organizers have decided to go ahead, when the skies turn gloomy and put doubts in people’s minds these websites get inundated with ten of thousands of people trying check if they should make the journey or stay at home, and the servers often time-out.
-Instead, it’s best to check the official Twitter accounts where announcements are often given in Japanese and English.
+While the official websites do get updated on the day of the event, when the skies turn gloomy and put doubts in people’s minds these websites get inundated with ten of thousands of users checking to see if they should make the journey or stay at home, and the servers often time out.
+Instead, it’s best to check the official Twitter accounts where important announcements are usually given in Japanese and English.